 The Dell community managers scour through over 25,000 conversations about Dell daily.

-With Dell’s social media command center, the community managers follow aggregate conversations in 11 languages 24 hours a day, 7 days a week.
+With Dell’s social media command center, the community managers follow aggregate conversations in 11 languages 24 hours a day, seven days a week.

-Through these conversations, they track their brand conversation, reach, sentiment, conversation subject matter, sites where brand conversations are happening.
+These conversations track their brand conversation, reach, sentiment, conversation subject matter, and sites where brand conversations occur.

-This data gathering process allows the command center aids to identify customer support needs as they happen.
-Also, identifying the product development cycle.
+This data-gathering process allows the command center to aid in identifying customer support needs as they happen.
+They also recognize the product development cycle.

 5) Intel’s Social Media Command Center

-In the year 2009 when Intel followed suit and became another giant name to have a social media command center.
+In 2009, Intel followed suit and became another big name for a social media command center.

-The center was started by the company to lend their attentive ears to the conversations doing circles in the virtual world.
-Being such a giant company, it is only understandable that the company set up a social media command center.
+The company started to lend its attentive ears to the conversations doing circles in the virtual world.
+Being such a giant company, it is understandable that it set up a social media command center.

-The company wanted to know what its followers were talking about and what they expect from them soon.
+The company wanted to know what its followers were talking about and what they expected soon.

-Across various Facebook pages, Intel has more than 38 million fans worldwide making it critical for the brand to stay on its toes and pay to heed the voices on social media.
+Across various Facebook pages, Intel has more than 38 million fans worldwide, making it critical for the brand to stay on its toes and heed the voices on social media.

 As Intel is a B2B company, the purpose of its activities on Social media isn’t just collecting likes and followings.

-The goal is also to gather information from different platforms, which helps the brand in its pursuit of developing new products and services that go in line with customer opinion.
+The goal is also to gather information from different platforms, which helps the brand develop new products and services that align with customer opinion.

 6) Salesforce’s Social Media Command Center

-Being a CRM company, it becomes even more critical for Salesforce to keep an eye out for social media happenings and discussions.
-It is a sort of a control room for social media practices and processes commenced or observed by Salesforce.
+Being a CRM company, it becomes even more critical for Salesforce to watch social media happenings and discussions.
+It is a control room for social media practices and processes commenced or observed by Salesforce.

 Professionals run the command center, community managers, and customer support representatives of the company.

-Large scale research and surveys are conducted to ensure that the flow of information doesn’t stop, and the much-needed changes are undertaken in due time.
+Large-scale research and surveys are conducted to ensure that the flow of information doesn’t stop and that much-needed changes are undertaken in due time.

-Also, the Salesforce social media command center has proven to be the connecting link between the different departments of the company.
-Be it Sales, PR, or Customer support; all these departments co-operate more significantly.
+Also, the Salesforce social media command center has proven to be the connecting link between the company’s different departments.
+All these departments co-operate more significantly, whether Sales, PR, or Customer support.

-The professionals and managers make sure that the partnership proves to be beneficial for the company by using the data to turn insight into action.
+The professionals and managers ensure that the partnership benefits the company by using the data to turn insight into action.

-The company believes that without the command centers, tons of questions about the company would have gone unanswered daily.
+The company believes that many questions would have gone unanswered daily without the command centers.

 Salesforce mentions on social media exceed 50,000 daily.
-The data outlines how important it is for the company to keep a tab on social media activities and practices.
+The data outlines how important it is for the company to monitor social media activities and practices.

 7) IBM’s Cognitive Social Media Command Center

-IBM’s Cognitive Social Media Command center is among the most sought after and efficient social media readers in the market.
+IBM’s Cognitive Social Media Command center is among the market’s most sought-after and efficient social media readers.

-The center is designed to investigate what drives the customers and provides them gratification.
+The center investigates what drives the customers and provides them gratification.

-According to the technology manager of IBM, IBM Watson analyses loads of data doing rounds in the social world, which helps their cognitive command center to ingest a variety of feeds across different social media platforms.
+According to IBM’s technology manager, IBM Watson analyses loads of data doing rounds in the social world, which helps their cognitive command center ingest a variety of feeds across different social media platforms.

-It effortlessly separates the information gathered and classifies them to fuel the social media campaigns of the brand.
+It effortlessly separates the information gathered and classifies them to fuel the brand’s social media campaigns.

-Back in 2016, the IBM cognitive command center brought The Wimbledon to its fans in real-time.
-During the tournament, the Cognitive command center captured more than 3 million data points spreading across 19 playing courts.
+In 2016, the IBM cognitive command center brought The Wimbledon to its fans in real-time.
+The mental command center captured more than 3 million data points across 19 playing courts during the tournament.

-The response time for the collection and ingestion of the data was at sub-seconds, which proves the efficiency of their command center and how easily they gather vital information from the world of social.
+The response time for the collection and ingestion of the data was sub-seconds, which proves their command center’s efficiency and how easily they gather vital information from the social world.

-Other early adopters of the social media command center concept include Toyota, Pepsi, Movistar Colombia, and even institutions like Clemson University and the American Red Cross.
-Through innovative customer relationship management companies like Salesforce who provide the technology and training, building these command centers are relatively simple to make.
+Other early adopters of the social media command center concept include Toyota, Pepsi, Movistar Colombia, Clemson University, and the American Red Cross.
+Through innovative customer relationship management, companies like Salesforce provide the technology and training, and building these command centers is relatively simple.

-Most of these companies have been at the forefront of innovation when implementing social media command centers.
-The fact that these centers were implemented in big companies a few years ago does not mean that it's something outdated.
+Most companies have been at the forefront of innovation when implementing social media command centers.
+These successful companies implemented these centers in big companies a few years ago, which does not mean that it’s outdated.

-Social Media is getting stronger and, especially for big brands, it's been one of the most critical touchpoints with consumers.
+Social Media is getting stronger, and it’s been one of the most critical touchpoints with consumers, especially for big brands.

-Although these platforms could be expensive, currently there are many tools out there that can replace a complete fortune-500 command center.
-Smaller platforms can still do a great job on monitoring engagements, crisis, campaigns, or consumer complains in your social channels.
+Although these platforms could be expensive, currently, there are many tools out there that can replace a complete fortune-500 command center.
+Smaller platforms can still make a significant job monitoring engagements, crises, campaigns, or consumer complaints on your social channels.